behnam/cgkit/doc/source/odedynamics.rst

    :class:`Material` objects and props is a :class:`ODEContactProperties` object describing the contact properties.

+   After calling :meth:`setContactProperties`, collision events between two bodies, with their materials being *(mat1, mat2)*, will always occur in this order.
+Therefore, the contact normal and `fdir1` will be always in the same direction.

 .. method:: ODEDynamics.getContactProperties((mat1, mat2))

    Return the contact properties for a material pair.
 The order of the materials is